darrenjw/logreg/DraftPosts/Part3Met.md

 ```
 Note that the kernel returned requires as input both a current state `x` and its associated log-posterior, `ll`.
 The new state and log-posterior densities are returned.

-We need to use this transition kernel to simulate a Markov chain by successive substition of newly simulated values back into the kernel.
+We need to use this transition kernel to simulate a Markov chain by successive substitution of newly simulated values back into the kernel.
 In more sophisticated programming languages we will use [streams](https://en.wikipedia.org/wiki/Stream_(computer_science)) for this, but in R we can just use a `for` loop to sample values and write the states into the rows of a matrix.

 ```R
 mcmc = function(init, kernel, iters = 10000, thin = 10, verb = TRUE) {